pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 We will define a class ``VirtualObject`` that is basically identical to ``Object`` above.
-But it will not be used during the interpreter, instead we will use it during optimization.
+But it will not be used by the interpreter, instead we will use it during optimization.

 .. code:: python